iancze/TWA-3-orbit/README.md

 In theory, we should be able to tell from the sub-mm emission alone which side of the disk is near.
 However, the CO emission is sufficiently faint that I'm not sure I can do this without error.
 There seems like there is the brightness asymmetry for the figure-8 and there is the brightness asymmetry in the C-shape.
 I should look at well-resolved disks like HD163296 to ascertain which side is near/far.
 One additional check we can do is that if the binary and disk are coplanar, then Omega_disk should match Omega_binary.

 From the Nuker fit, PA_disk = 207 +/- 1 degr.
 This would be Omega_disk = 117 +/- degr.
 If we assume that the disk and binary are coplanar, then this would seem to favor the Omega_binary=112 solution (i_binary < 90).
 Which would suggest that the inner binary and outer tertiary are retrograde.
 If we instead say that these things are not coplanar, then there are several other families of solutions.

+I split these up into two families, the i < 90 and i > 90.
+I also flipped the disk to match the same inclination.
+Technically there is an alternate solution to this which has the disk != star signs of inclination, but given that the inclinations are so close, I think this is a fairly pathalogical case.
+The question really is whether the i < 90 inner binary solution gives a substantially more coplanar fit than the i > 90, because this will be used to compare to the outer binary orientation.
+Doing this fit, the answer is that both solutions appear to be coplanar.
+There is enough ambiguity in the Omega_inner that this permits coplanar solutions < 10 mutual inclination between disk and inner binary.

 ### Omega_B (outer binary ascending node)
 From the direction of stellar motion, we are confident that we have broken whether i_B is < or > 90 degrees.